Talk-Avocado/talk-avocado/docs/samples/README.md

 ## Current Implementation Status

-The harness is currently implemented with a simplified version (`run-local-pipeline-simple.cjs`) that uses mock handlers for testing purposes.
+The harness is currently implemented with a simplified version (`run-local-pipeline-simple.js`) that uses mock handlers for testing purposes.
 This allows the golden comparison functionality to be fully tested while the actual service handlers are being developed.

 **Note**: The full harness (`run-local-pipeline.cjs`) will be available once the service handlers are compatible with the module system.